rgreenste/varAnnoPrototype/README.md

 `TxDb.Hsapiens.UCSC.hg19.knownGene` genomic feature file.
-The surrounding genomic sequence and nucleotide consequence of the variant is determined by querying the hg19 human genome reference sequence found the BioStrings object `BSgenome.Hsapiens.UCSC.hg19` from the R/Bioconductor package of the same name.
+The surrounding genomic sequence and nucleotide consequence of the variant is determined by querying the hg19 human genome reference sequence found in the BioStrings object `BSgenome.Hsapiens.UCSC.hg19` from the R/Bioconductor package of the same name.
 Information about this package can be found [here](https://bioconductor.org/packages/release/data/annotation/html/BSgenome.Hsapiens.UCSC.hg19.html).